mahaluo-stack/fuzzy-system-cgi/README.txt

 Make sure to update and run the latest versions of all NPM dependencies.
 See "dependencies" in the file "package.json" in the root folder of the project.

-You can use NPM to manage dependencies.
-To get started with NPM, see https://docs.npmjs.com/getting-started.
-Open a terminal in the root folder of the project and run the command "npm audit" to scan dependencies for vulnerabilities.
+Open a terminal in the root folder of the project and run the command "npm audit" to scan the dependencies for vulnerabilities.

 You may also consider using Snyk (https://snyk.io/) for managing dependencies.
 Read more about using Snyk to maintain NPM dependencies at https://snyk.io/blog/how-to-maintain-npm-dependencies-in-your-project/.